Zongsoft/Zongsoft.Data/README.md

 <a name="schema-overview"></a>
 #### Schema Overview

-- Asterisk(`*`): Indicates that all simplex properties (without navigation/complex properties) are included, and must be explicitly specified if you want to include navigation properties.
+- Asterisk(`*`): Indicates that all simplex/scalar properties (without navigation/complex properties) are included, and must be explicitly specified if you want to include navigation properties.

 - Exclamation(`!`): for exclusion, a single exclamation mark indicates the exclusion of the previous definition, and `Exclamation + Property` indicate a property that excludes the specified name.